opsview/plugnpy/README.md

 ## plugnpy

+A Simple Python Library for creating Opsview Opspack plugins.
+For information on what a Monitoring Plugin is, please read [What is a Monitoring Plugin?](https://github.com/opsview/Opsview-Integrations/blob/master/WHAT_IS_A_MONITORING_PLUGIN.md)

 ### Installing the Library

-For use with versions of Opsview below 6.1, Opsview Python's pip will need to be used to install this library as they do not ship with it pre-installed.
+For use with versions of Opsview below 6.1, Opsview Python's pip will need to be used to install this library, as they do not ship with it pre-installed.

 `/opt/opsview/python/bin/pip install <location of plugnpy-version.tar.gz>`